 - Supporting students in navigating US government regulations

-Goal: to increase the retention and graduation rates of those traditionally under-represented in post-secondary education because of income, family educational background, or disability.
+Goal: to increase the retention and graduation rates of those traditionally under-represented in post-secondary education.

 The program provides intentional interventions proven to boost academic, social, and personal readiness for the attainment of a bachelor's degree.
 Some of the services provided are:

 - developmental courses in math, English, and study skills

 - one-on-one or small group tutoring